space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 For more information about how to forward your ports, see: [Port Forwarding](../../server-hosting/port-forwarding.md)

+After you have port forwarded, google "What is my ip" and you will get your public IP address.
+Give this to your friends and tell them to direct connect to it.
+If port forwarding was done correctly they should be connecting.

 ### Configure Your Server

 You can configure settings in the server by editing the config file, `server_config.toml`.
 The config file is TOML which is basically INI ~~except better specified, somewhat more powerful, easier to misuse, and more annoyingly opinionated (comments NEED their own line)~~.